The CGLMP Bell Inequalities: Conclusion

-The significance of the CGLMP (Bell) inequalities as possible tests for showing that quantum theory is underpinned by a local hidden variable theory has been discussed.
-The question of whether Collins et al actually used a local form of hidden variable theory has been examined, and it is concluded that although the fundamental hidden variable theory probabilities $ C(j,k,l,m)$ of measurement outcomes for two observables in each sub-system may not satisfy the requirements for a local HVT, the application of Fine's theorem shows that the marginal probabilities $P(\alpha _{a},\beta _{b}|A_{a},B_{b})$ for measurements of one observable in both of the two sub-systems do satisfy the locality requirement.
-As the CGLMP inequalities involve measurements based on the marginal probabilities, it is concluded that the CGLMP inequalities provide a test for Bell locality - as the authors stated.
-The proof of the CGLMP inequalities does not depend on the HVT probabilities $C(j,k,l,m)$ themselves satisfying the locality requirement.
 The CGLMP (Bell) inequalities are based on a form of hidden variable theory (HVT) that allows for simultaneous measurements of pairs of observables that correspond to non-commuting quantum operators.
 However, although this is allowed in a classical probability theory, it does lead to the CGLMP Bell inequalities being based on expressions for which a number of different quantum theory expressions apply, corresponding to different measurement processes that would have been equivalent in classical physics.
 Fundamentally, this is because quantum measurements change the quantum state whereas classical measurements leave the state unchanged, and for observables whose outcomes are unrecorded whether measurements of these observables are made and discarded, differs in quantum theory from the case where the measurements are not made at all.
 However, conclusions that certain quantum states and related observables lead to violations of HVT can still be made based on any one of the possible quantum theory expressions that replicates an equivalent classical measurement processes that could determine the probabilities in the CGLMP\ inequalities.
 The most convenient quantum measurement process is the one where pairs of observables whose results are to be left unrecorded are never measured at all.
-Based on this expression Collins et al have identified a quantum state that violates the CGLMP inequality $I\leq 3$.
-The state involved could apply to macroscopic systems.
-However, the observables found by Collins et al to be associated with the CGLMP inequality $I\leq 3$ violation have no obvious physical interpretation.
-Leaving aside the issue of interpreting the observables, it is concluded that the CGLMP inequalities have been shown to rule out local hidden variable theories.
-We also point out that CGLMP\ tests might be carried out in systems such as Bose-Einstein condensates of atomic gases with two hyperfine components in a double potential well, as states and observables based on the Schwinger spin states for each well could be suitable.